jsteigelman/chat-app/README.md

 ## Description
 This is a Node.js chat app with real-time data transfer.

-To test this project with multiple users in a chat room, simply open the URL in two seperate browser windows.
+To test this project with multiple users in a chat room, simply share the link with a friend and join the same chat room name!
+Alternatively, simply open the URL in two seperate browser windows.
 Enter the same chat room name in both tabs.
 There, you will be able to send and receive messages in real-time.
-Or, simply share the link with a friend and join the same chat room name!

 ## Live Site URL
 This app is deployed to Heroku: